GoogleChrome/web.dev/src/site/content/en/blog/cls-web-tooling/index.md

 ---
-title: Evolving Cumulative Layout Shift in Web Tooling
+title: Evolving Cumulative Layout Shift in web tooling
 subhead: >
   Starting today,
   a change to CLS has been rolled out across a number of Chrome's web tooling surfaces including